daviunic/86BM2/README.md

 # 86BM2
 This is an unofficial 2.0 release of 86Box Manager based on last official version (1.7.2).

+**PLEASE NOTE: This is still under development and is not in a usable state yet.**

 Changes:
 * Ported to .NET 5